Agglomerative Clustering Example in Python

 1. Preparing the data

-2. Clustering with the AgglomerativeClustering
+2. Clustering example with AgglomerativeClustering

 3. Source code listing

-We'll start by loading the required modules in Python.
+We will begin by loading the required modules in Python.

 from sklearn.cluster import AgglomerativeClustering